Chaotic-Mess/My-Code-/Helpful Utilities/ComputerStorageScanner/README.md

 - Review the report before manually deleting any folders
 - System folders are marked with warnings
 - Some folders may be required by applications or the OS

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## License

-This project is open source and available under the MIT License.

-## Acknowledgments

-- Interface design inspired by modern dark-themed web applications
-- Built with Python's robust standard library
-- No external dependencies for maximum portability